 Ball Announces Accelerated Stock Repurchase

-BROOMFIELD, Colo., Feb.
-1, 2012 /PRNewswire/ -- Ball Corporation [NYSE:BLL] announced today that it has agreed to repurchase approximately $200 million of its outstanding common stock in a privately negotiated accelerated stock repurchase transaction with J.P.
-Morgan, using cash on hand and available borrowings.
+BROOMFIELD, Colo., Aug.
+3, 2011 /PRNewswire/ -- Ball Corporation (NYSE: BLL) announced today that it has agreed to repurchase approximately $125 million of its outstanding common stock in a privately negotiated accelerated stock repurchase transaction with Barclays Capital using cash on hand and available borrowings.

-Subject to certain conditions, the transaction will commence today and reduce Ball's outstanding common stock by a total of approximately 5.1 million shares.
+Subject to certain conditions, the transaction will commence on Aug.
+3 and reduce Ball's outstanding common stock by a total of approximately 3.4 million shares.

 The shares are subject to a market price adjustment provision at the conclusion of the transaction which may require a settlement to be made by Ball, or to Ball, based generally on the volume weighted average trading price of the company's shares over an agreed upon period of time.